coqui-ai/STT-models/komi/itml/MODEL_CARD.md

 ## Intended use

-Speech-to-Text for the [Komi Language](https://en.wikipedia.org/wiki/Komi_language) on 16kHz, mono-channel audio.
+Speech-to-Text for the [Komi-Zyryan Language](https://en.wikipedia.org/wiki/Komi_language) on 16kHz, mono-channel audio.

 ## Performance Factors